radicula/radicula.github.io/_posts/weblog/2022-01-12-media-roundup.md

 ### Iron Widow

 Very fun!
 I like that the characters are angry and that morality just doesn't really apply.
 I like the poly relationship.
-I wish bsands would figure this out with Kaladin and Shallan and Adolin.
+Only relevant because this book was rec'd to me when I was complaining about this: I wish bsands would figure this out with Kaladin and Shallan and Adolin.

 ### the sequel series to Percy Jackson (Heroes of Olympus)